ppqSense/QubeDocs/docs/tutorial/tutorial.md

 ## Guide to using Markdown

 Markdown is a simple text formatting language akin to HTML that has been widely adopted in recent years, particularly for documentation (github READMEs for example are markdown by default).
-It is extensible via tools such as mkdocs, python-markdown-extensions and many others, while also being leggible in a standard text editor.
+It is extensible via tools such as mkdocs, python-markdown-extensions and many others, while also being legible in a standard text editor.

 ### Some useful resources:
 - Basic [Getting Started Guide](https://www.markdownguide.org/getting-started/) to Markdown